aimer63/fire/README.md

   **Note**:

-  > _The simulation assumes all assets, liabilities, incomes, expenses, and flows are
+  > _The simulation assumes all assets, incomes, expenses, and flows are denominated
-  > denominated in a single currency.
+  > in a single currency.
 There is no currency conversion or multi-currency support;
   > all values must be provided and interpreted in the same currency throughout the simulation._
   >
   > _The simulation does not consider any fiscal aspects, therefore parameters such as salary, pension,